-Interfund transfers for the year ended December 31, 2017 consisted of the following:

-Transfer to Capital Projects Fund from the General Fund
+Interfund transfers for the year ended December 31, 2018 consisted of a transfer to Capital Projects Fund from the General Fund in the amount of \$342,574.

 This transfer was used to move unrestricted revenues collected in the General Fund to finance various improvements accounted for in the Capital Projects Fund in accordance with budgetary authorizations.